Healthcare-Robotics/bodies-at-rest/README.md

 ### Video:
 https://www.youtube.com/watch?v=UHBqw0BYWEw

+### Code version:
+This version is the original CVPR submission.
+It's old/deprecated and I suggest using v1.1 instead.

 ### Getting started:
 PressurePose synthetic dataset: Make a new folder, `~/data_BR/synth`, and put the 6 folders (42 files) from the link below in there.
 For a quick start up, only download the two files in the `quick_test` folder, which is 3K images instead of 184K.
 `https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/IAPI0X`